Relationships for incarcerated individuals: Children of incarcerated parents

+In 2020 of all prison inmates 33 percent were Black and 23 percent were Latino (Barkan, 2020).
+In alignment with the disparities among the groups of people facing incarceration, children who are Black or Latino are also impacted by mass incarceration at a disproportionate rate.
+Vulnerable groups of children are more likely to have a parent who is incarcerated further increasing the amount of inequalities these children will face.
+There are stark racial disparities among the rates of children who have an incarcerated parent.
 The number of children with incarcerated parents has increased over the past 25 years.
 1 in every 28 children (3.6 percent) has a parent incarcerated, two-thirds of these parents are incarcerated for non-violent offenses.
 Although there are many children who feel as though they have experienced loss due to their parents being in prison, there are more instances where black and Latino children are forced to live with the consequences of their parent's actions.
 Compared to the 1 in 110 white children who have at least one parent incarcerated, 1 in 15 black children and 1 in 41 Hispanic children have a parent who is incarcerated.
 The mental effects children of incarcerated parents are comparable to that of children who have lost their parent due to death or divorce.
 These children are more likely to experience an increased risk for mental health problems compared to other children their age.
 The mental health problems are connected to the social stigma that they encounter when their parents are arrested, or when their peers find out that of their parent's incarceration.
 Because of this fear that children will experience mental disparities, some parents and caregivers hide their incarceration from the children by telling them that the parent is on vacation or that they went away to college.
 These lies foster an overwhelming amount of stress and confusion on the child once they find out the truth.
 Age and gender is another factor that influences how children cope and react to their parent being incarcerated.
 Young children tend to develop mental and emotional trauma.
 Children between the ages of 2 and 6 are prone to feelings of separation anxiety, traumatic stress, and survivor's guilt.
 Early adolescents may grow up and be unable to cope with future trauma, they develop poor concepts of themselves, and when faced with minor stress that might be unable to cope.
 As children get around the ages of 11-14 their reaction to their parent's incarceration starts to reflect in their behavior.
 Males are more likely to express aggression and acts of delinquency, while females tend to internalize their emotions by acts of seeking attention.
 As these children become adults from the ages of 15-18, they prematurely take on the dependency, and tend to disconnect from their parents.
 This will lead to acts of criminal behavior and ultimately a cycle of incarceration.